Nono-byte/Porfolio-Optimisation/README.md

 # Porfolio-Optimisation

 This project explored the concept of portfolio optimisation using the Python programming language.
-We focused on constructing two distinct portfolios: an equal-weighted portfolio and an optimized portfolio.
+We focused on constructing two distinct portfolios: an equal-weighted portfolio and an optimised portfolio.

+Our porfolio consists of the following stocks: SPY (S&P 500),	AMD (Advanced Micro Devices),	MSFT (Microsoft),	GOOGL (Google)

 The equal-weighted portfolio was created by distributing an equal allocation of $10,000 across four carefully selected stocks.
 We calculated the cumulative return, mean daily return, standard deviation daily return, Sharpe ratio, and annualized Sharpe ratio for this portfolio.